What do you do with kids? How do you make money? What options are there?

 What I Specifically Do

 I do a variety of things.
 Blogging (I own a few), freelance writing especially around finance and travel, consulting mainly around marketing, business, finance and lifestyle plus public speaking.
 My favourite lately has been writing about travel and finance plus the community with The Thrifty Issue is amazing.
 I wrote about all the ways I have made money from home here.

-What Other Work From Home Options Are There?
+What Other Work From Home Options are There?

-Online surveys such as Octopus Group and Swagbucks.
+Online surveys such as Octopus Group, Vindale and Swagbucks.
 The best Aussie ones are here which I have personally used and tested.
 Renting out a room on Airbnb, buy things to resell, start a shop or online business, editing, at home childcare etc. Check out 99 side hustles for Aussies for more ideas.
 Also, 43 ways for single mums to make money and how I made $33,227 on the side in 2018.

-How Do I Manage Housework And Other Tasks Working From Home
+How do I Manage Housework and Other Tasks Working From Home

 I ignore it.
 Seriously, if I am working from home, I have to shut myself off and ignore any housework that needs to be done.
 My kids and I do it together, or did until we started travelling.
 As such, it either got done before or after school, not during my work hours.
 Just as you would go to work and not do housework there, working from home is no different.
 Set your hours, your workspace and do what works for you.
 If it is really getting at me, I work from a cafe or library.

 At other times I have outsourced as needed whether it was childcare, lawns or cleaning.
 I see nothing wrong with it as you need time to build and grow your business.
 Also, we are expected to do more now than ever before and it is not possible.
 Choose what is best for you to do and outsource or get rid of the rest.